 - engaging in activities that soothe our nervous system by activating the parasympathetic nervous system

 Chronic stress is the accumulation of lots of less-intense events which over time builds our stress to intense levels (think: bullying, abuse, constant changes in our environment, lack of sleep, poor nutrition).
 In chronic stress, each event on its own is relatively mild; it becomes an issue when events pile up so fast that we don’t have a chance to recover from them before the next one hits.

 It can be more challenging to recover from chronic stress, due to its ongoing, cumulative nature.
 However, it is possible to do.
 Some ways that can help are:

-- establishing or intensifying your self-care practice (see link above)
+- establishing or expanding your self-care practice (see this article for guidance)

 Change how you think about stress

 A great deal of how we experience the world comes from the stories we tell about what we are experiencing.
 By changing the words we use when we speak or think about stress, we can literally change our experience of it.